-Last year’s EU referendum put the national media spotlight on UK fisheries for the first time in decades.
+The UK's referendum on whether to Leave or Remain in the EU put the national media spotlight on UK fisheries for the first time in decades.

-First, there are two distinct issues in managing fisheries: what is the total limit on fishing that would keep fish stocks sustainable (the size of the pie), and who gets access to these rights (how it is divided).
-Second, fishing rights are allocated by national governments, not the EU.
-Third, under quota management in the EU, overfishing has significantly decreased and many fish stocks are now increasing in size.
-And fourth, the socio-economic state of the UK fishing fleet is one of substantial and increasing profits for the large-scale fleet and low profits for the small-scale fleet, while fishing jobs are in decline in the UK, the EU, and across the developed world.
+There are two distinct issues in managing fisheries: what is the total limit on fishing that keeps fish stocks sustainable (the size of the pie), and who gets access to these rights (how it is divided).
+The EU decides the total permissible catch and then allocates quotas to member states.
+Under EU quota management, overfishing has significantly decreased and many fish stocks are now increasing in size.
+Fishing rights are allocated by national governments, not the EU.
+The socio-economic state of the UK fishing fleet is one of substantial and increasing profits for the large-scale fleet and low profits for the small-scale fleet, while fishing jobs are in decline in the UK, the EU, and across the developed world.

 Fishing quotas to serve the public interest

-The results reveal that the UK system has low performance on many of the objectives.
-In general, the UK quota system preserves a status quo in fisheries by guaranteeing quota rights to those with large, historical track records.
-This system benefits those who have acquired the track records, but it does not benefit small-scale fishers who were not required to record their catches during the reference period, young fishers trying to enter the industry, or the public purse.
-Neither does this fixed allocation incentivise fishing that protects the ecosystem and fishing communities.
+The results reveal that the UK system has low performance on many objectives.
+In general, the UK preserves a status quo in fisheries by guaranteeing quota rights to those with large, historical track records.
+This system does not benefit small-scale fishers, young fishers trying to enter the industry, or the public purse.
+Neither does the system incentivise fishing that protects the ecosystem and fishing communities.

-As fish stocks are public resource, fishing quotas should ultimately be owned by the government but granted to individuals as time-limited use rights.
+As fish stocks are public resources, quotas should be owned by the government but granted to individuals as time-limited use rights.

 Fishing quotas should be reallocated.

-As the small-scale sector was disadvantaged in the initial allocations and continues to struggle financially, reallocation is needed for fairness and to protect small-scale fishing communities.
-Fishing quota should also be set aside for young fishers to enter the industry.
+As the small-scale sector is disadvantaged, reallocation is needed for fairness and to protect small-scale fishing communities.
+Fishing quotas should be set aside for young fishers to enter the industry.

 Fishing quotas should incentivise better fishing practices.

-Using sustainability and socio-economic criteria in quota allocation, not dissimilar from emerging practice in farm subsidies, can encourage the development of an industry that delivers wider benefits while also ensuring security in planning and investment.
+Using sustainability and socio-economic criteria in quota allocation can encourage the development of an industry that delivers wider benefits.

 Fishing quotas should give greater control to fishers.

-New industry institutions, particularly for the small-scale sector, can manage some quota functions for its members and an online peer-to-peer quota swapping platform would allow fishers to control their quota allocations by exchanging the species they have with the species they need.
+New industry institutions, particularly for the small-scale sector, can manage some quota functions.
+An online peer-to-peer quota swapping platform would allow fishers to control their quota allocations by exchanging the species they have with the species they need.

 Fishing quotas should help pay for management.